 Take Your Tie-Dye Shirts To The Next Level

-Obviously, since the process of tie-dying is pretty intense and takes quite a bit of time, you're going to want to do it right the first time around.
+Obviously, since the process of tie-dyeing is pretty intense and takes quite a bit of time, you're going to want to do it right the first time around.
 The purpose of this guide is to help you save that time and get it right going in.
 That starts with a working knowledge of all things tie-dye, so let's get started.

 The art of tie-dye began in Japan in the 8th century.

-Tie-dying grew to mainstream popularity in America when the hippies popped onto the scene in the sixties.
+Tie-dyeing grew to mainstream popularity in America when the hippies popped onto the scene in the sixties.
 Back then, the company that makes Rit dye had fallen on hard times.
 So, they hired a guy in marketing for Hellman's mayonnaise at the time named Don Price.